soIipsist/adb-wrapper/README.md

 # adb-wrapper

 A Python ADB wrapper for executing commands on multiple devices.
-This tool can be used to uninstall pre-installed Google Play Store packages, store device settings, modify package permissions, backup devices and install APK files.
+This tool can be used to uninstall pre-installed Google Play Store packages, adjust device settings and package permissions, back up data, install APK files, and perform rooting operations.

 ## Prerequisites